Digital Banking Innovation with Your New Team

 Traditional banks are under pressure from all directions.
-Challengers and disruptors may not have the same customer numbers - but provide a better experience and achieve stronger than average product penetration rates.
+Challengers and disruptors may not have the same customer numbers - but provide a better customer experience and achieve stronger than average product penetration rates.

-Banks realize that they need to adapt quickly to meet emerging customer expectations.
+The banking industry realize that they need to adapt quickly to meet emerging customer expectations.
 Their major barrier, however, is that they are burdened with legacy technology and processes within siloed organizations - making wholesale change not just expensive but risky.

 Reassessing the Global Delivery Model

 The COVID-19 pandemic has forced many banks to reassess offshoring and outsourcing as a suitable risk strategy.
 Lockdowns affected the productivity and availability of professionals everywhere, not just within the banks themselves.